-We want all of our postgraduate research students to have a personalised experience while at BU, ensuring you graduate with all of the skills and knowledge you require to get ahead in your chosen field.
-We have a range of programmes, resources and events to give you all of the support you need while you conduct your research and develop your academic and professional skills.
+We want all of our postgraduate research students to have a personalised experience while at BU, ensuring you graduate with all of the skills and knowledge required to get ahead in your chosen field.
+We have a range of programmes, resources and events to give you the support you need while conducting your research and developing your academic and professional skills.

 Postgraduate researchers have a dedicated support team at BU – the Doctoral College.
 The Doctoral College oversees postgraduate research degrees, with links to the Faculty Deputy Deans for Research and Professional Practice, the academic Supervisory teams and Postgraduate Research Reps.

 Deputy Deans for Research and Professional Practice